-Researches must mean the following

-- a) non-interventional clinical trial as defined in Section 45 of Act 362/2011 Coll. on Drugs and Medical Devices and on an amendment to and supplementation of certain acts, as later amended. - b) other studies and researches, where data collection is not directly related to the prescription of a certain medicinal product (as specified in more detail in Section 7.2.1 hereof).
+Researches must mean the following non-interventional clinical trial as defined in Section 45 of Act 362/2011 Coll. on Drugs and Medical Devices and on an amendment to and supplementation of certain acts, as later amended, specified in the Code of Conduct.